faniskou/DHTSimpleApi/README.md

 Have been tested on rasberry pi w , pi 4 with AM2302

 ## Use
-you must offcourse installed python3 and pip3
+you must offcourse have already installed python3 and pip3

 ### first you must install the above python packages
 pip3 install Adafruit_Python_DHT